 Meeting up with friends or coworkers of the same age?
 One of the easiest and most used ways to say hello in Arabic is ahlan (أهلا).
 This is mostly followed by ya (يا) and the first name of the person you’re talking to.
 For example: ahlan ya Mahmoud (أهلا يا محمود), meaning hello Mahmoud.
-If you don’t know the name of the person, ahlan wa sahlan (أهلا و سهلا) or marhaba (مرحبا) are suitable greetings too.
-Please note that ahlan is a rather casual way of saying hello in Arabic.
-If you want to go for something more formal, carry on reading.
+If you don’t know the name of the person, ahlan wa sahlan (أهلا و سهلا) is a suitable greeting too.
+Please note that ahlan is a rather casual way of saying hello in Arabic, similar to hi or hey in English.

 By the way: the Arabic culture implies that the person entering a room is the one greeting first.
 Therefore, you’d be expected to greet people when entering a room, shop or place a greeting would be expected.

 Ya Hala (يا هلا) is a fun and more of an informal way of saying hello in Arabic.
 It can be used when welcoming someone into your home.
 Some Arabs may stress on the word ya by saying yaaaa hala, especially if it’s someone they know very well, haven’t seen in a while, or are just very happy to see them.
 That’s how Arabs love to show their emotions, they stress on a few syllables that make all the difference and resonate joy.